 All our cinema and media communication majors are grounded in certain theoretical and general production courses.
 Areas of concentration are particular blends of course work that emphasize aspects of the cinema and media industry.
 Courses are taught in an encouraging Christian college environment where professors know you by name.

-Choose from five concentrations:
+Choose from four concentrations:

 Focus on audio techniques for music recording and mixing; sound design for film, video, and new media; and production for radio.
 This concentration of the cinema and media communiation major prepare students for a possible careers in the music recording industry.